felipepimentel/my-public-notes/AI/Communication/MCP/00-mcp-presentation.md

-# A Torre de Babel Digital
+# A Torre De Babel Digital